Bi-Lagrangian structures and Teichm\"uller theory: Lagrangian foliations and affine structures

 \item The leaves of the foliations are the level sets of $q = (q_1, \dots, q_n)$. \end{enumerate} \end{theorem}

-The Darboux-Lie theorem implies that, given a Lagrangian submanifold $f: N\rightarrow M$ which is transverse to a Lagrangian foliation $\mathcal{F}$ of $M$, there is a canonical identification between a neighborhood of the zero section in $T^{*}N$ and a neighborhood of $f(N)\subset M.$
+\begin{remark} The Darboux-Lie theorem implies that, given a Lagrangian submanifold $f: N\rightarrow M$ which is transverse to a Lagrangian foliation $\mathcal{F}$ of $M$, there is a canonical identification between a neighborhood of the zero section in $T^{*}N$ and a neighborhood of $f(N)\subset M.$ \end{remark}

-\begin{theorem}[Weinstein's symplectic tubular neighborhood theorem \cite{MR0286137}] Let $(M,\omega)$ be a symplectic manifold with a Lagrangian foliation $\mathcal{F}$ and let $f:N\rightarrow M$ be a Lagrangian submanifold transverse to $\mathcal{F}$.
-Denote by $s_0: N \to \upT ^* N$ the zero section of the cotangent bundle.
-Then there exists a unique germ of a diffeomorphism $\phi: U\to V$ where $U$ is a neighborhood of $f(N)$ in $M$ and $V$ is a neighborhood of $s_0(N)$ in $\upT ^* N$ such that: \begin{enumerate}[(i)] \item $\phi \circ f = s_0$. \item $\phi$ is a symplectomorphism. \item $\phi$ is fiber-preserving. \end{enumerate} \end{theorem}
+\begin{theorem}[Weinstein's symplectic tubular neighborhood theorem \cite{MR0286137}] Let $(M,\omega)$ be a symplectic manifold with a Lagrangian foliation $\mathcal{F}$ and let $\iota :N \hookrightarrow M$ be a Lagrangian submanifold transverse to $\mathcal{F}$.
+There exists a unique germ of a diffeomorphism $\phi: U\to V$ where $U$ is a neighborhood of $N$ in $M$ and $V$ is a neighborhood of the zero section in $\upT ^* N$ such that: \begin{enumerate}[(i)] \item $\phi$ is a fiber-preserving symplectomorphism. \item $\phi \circ \iota$ is the zero section $N \to \upT^* N$. \end{enumerate} \end{theorem}